carbon-design-system/rfcs/text/0000-carbon-addons.md

 A view component is essentially a dumb component.
 This component is responsive, accessible, and fully tested.

 ##### Data Hooks
-A data hook is a way to make an API call using React Hooks and Graphql.
+A data hook is a way to make an API that returns a stateful response.

 ##### Connected
-A connected component is a smart component in that it is already hooked up to a data source.
+A connected component is a smart component in that it is made up of Views and Data Hooks combined.

 ### CLI (Tooling)
 The CLI is the main way of creating and interacting with a Carbon Addon.
-With the CLI a user can create a new library, create a new component from a template, develop the components or docs, build the components or docs, or publish the components and docs.
+With the CLI a user can create a new library, create a new component from a template, develop an existing component or docs, build the components or docs for release, or publish the components and docs.

 ### Dev Server (Tooling)
-The Development server is a basic Parcel server that is used to develop the Carbon Addon components.
-This can be customized to use a custom server through the CLI so you can properly make API calls without CORs issues.
+The Development server is used to develop the Carbon Addon components.
+This server should be customizable to use a custom server through the CLI so you can properly make API calls without CORs issues.

 The development server will render a selected MDX file for development, meaning that the components docs are also the component's development environment.